Melvin-Antony/oldhashing-removal/README.md

 done
 ```

-A simple script that runs continuosuly in an infinite while loop and accepts database username and the current password to rehash it using whmapi.
+A simple script that runs continuosuly in an infinite while loop and accepts database username and the current password to rehash it using whmapi only if the input password is the current password.

 ```
 while :